Production of the $\rho$(770)${^{0}}$ meson in pp and Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 2.76 TeV: Systematic uncertainties

 The particle identification uncertainty is estimated by varying the selection criteria used in analysis.
-By default, in order to be identified, reconstructed tracks are required to be within $2\sigma$ of the \dedx or time-of-flight values expected for charged pions in the TPC or TOF subsystems.
-The corresponding uncertainty is defined as the difference between the default value and the values obtained with ($-1.5\stpc$, $1.5\stof$) and ($-2.0\stpc$, $1.0\stof$) particle identification cuts.
-The latter cut is included to provide maximum separation between pions and kaons, keeping the efficiency for pions as high as possible.
+Then in pp collisions the meson yields obtained with ($-1.5\stpc$, $1.5\stpc$) and ($-2.0\stpc$, $1.0\stpc$) particle identification cuts in the TPC are compared to the default value obtained with a $2\stpc$ cut.
+In \pb collisions, the particle identification cuts are varied to be ($-1.5\stpc$, $1.5\stpc$) and ($-2.0\stpc$, $1.0\stpc$) for tracks that are not matched to the TOF.
+For tracks with a signal in the TOF, the alternative particle identification cuts are ($-1.5\stof$, $1.5\stof$) and ($-2.0\stof$, $1.0\stof$).
+In the latter case a variation of the applied $5\stpc$ cut gives a negligible contribution to the systematic uncertainty.
+As in the case of pp collisions, the meson yields obtained with the varied particle identification cuts are compared to the default value.
 The resulting uncertainty for the yields is estimated to be 4\% in pp and 5\% in \pb collisions with no centrality dependence.

 The global tracking efficiency uncertainty is defined by mismatches between the measured data and Monte Carlo in the probabilities for TPC tracks to be matched to signals in the ITS~\cite{Abelev_PRC_2015,Kishora}.
 The uncertainty for single tracks is doubled to account for \rhos mesons, which are reconstructed in a decay channel with two charged tracks in the final state.
 The global tracking uncertainty partially cancels out when ratios of integrated yields, $\rho / \pi$, are calculated.
 The track selection cuts are varied to estimate the corresponding changes in the fully corrected yields.
 It is found that the results are sensitive to variation of the number of crossed rows in the TPC and the primary vertex proximity cuts in the transverse plane for reconstructed tracks.
 The combined systematic uncertainty for the differential yields is estimated to be 8--9 (10)\% in pp (\pb) collisions, with practically no \ptt or centrality dependence.